loublock/Air-Quality-Monitor/README.md

 ## Adjustable parameters

-- *#define RL 20* Resistor at pin B2 of your MQ135.
+- Resistor at pin B2 of your MQ135.
 (1k at most chinese boards but it should one between 10k and 47k, 20k ideal.)

+*#define RL 20*

-- *#define HEATING_TIME 180000* Pre heating of MQ135 in milliseconds, 5 mins is recommended.
+- Pre heating of MQ135 in milliseconds, 5 mins is recommended.

+*#define HEATING_TIME 300000*

-- *#define ATMOCO2 410* Your atmospheric CO2 value, if you know it exactly at your location.
+- Your atmospheric CO2 value, if you know it exactly at your location.

+*#define ATMOCO2 410*

-- *#define CO2_MAX 2000* Upper CO2 limit (when red blinking starts)
+- Upper CO2 limit (when red blinking starts)

+*#define CO2_MAX 2000*

-- *#define CO2_LOW 1000* Lower CO2 limit (when green glowing starts)
+- Lower CO2 limit (when green glowing starts)
+(Between upper and lower limit the LEDs scrolling in orange.)

+*#define CO2_LOW 1000*

-- *#define CO_MAX 70* Upper CO limit (when red blinking starts)
+- Upper CO limit (when red blinking starts)

+*#define CO_MAX 70*

-- *#define CO_LOW 40* Lower CO limit (when green glowing starts) Between upper and lower limit the LEDs scrolling in orange.
+- Lower CO limit (when green glowing starts)

+*#define CO_LOW 40*

 You can change the pinout or anything else of course if you desire, but beware for side effects!